Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 - The *sku* is a required attribute to create a product.
 You can choose it freely depending on your SKU structure, as long it is a string, that is, a sequence of characters.
 For detailed information, see [The product object](./05_Products.md#the-product-object).
 - The *attributeSetId* represents the product type and is required attribute to create a product.
 Attribute sets must be previously created in the *PIM* or the *DataHub* modules based on your product structure.
 For detailed information, see [Attribute sets](./03_KeyConcepts.md#attribute-sets).
 -  The attributes provided are the standard Actindo attributes contained in the *PIM basic set*.
-If you have created you own attributes and attribute sets, the attribute names will probably differ.
+If you have created your own attributes and attribute sets, the attribute names will probably differ.
 If desired, you can get a list of all attributes created in an attribute set via API, see [List the attributes in an attribute set](./04_EntityData.md#list-the-attributes-in-an-attribute-set).
 - The scope (in this case, online shop) and languages (en_US and es_ES) must also be specified accordingly.

-## OAuth authorization flow
+## Set up OAuth authorization

 The *Actindo Core1 Platform* uses the OAuth 2.0 open protocol to handle client authorization for API access.